Koko's Mac II: A Preliminary Report

 of the Gorilla Foundation, a sentence buttonwas incorporated that accumulates

-the individual words as they are pressed and when pressed itself produces a
+the individual words as they are pressed and when pressed itself produces

 sentence consisting of these words played rapidly in sequence.

-The interface just described is presented to Koko on a "Subject screen" which
+The interface just described is presented to Koko on a "Subject screen"

 she uses to make her word selections.
-A separate "Researcher screen" displays
+A separate "Researcher screen"

 Koko's word selections and permits the recording of contextual notes by

 observers.
-The Researcher screen is a standard Apple RGB monitor fed by a
+The Researcher screen is a standard Apple RGB monitor fed by

 cable out of the bottom of Koko's workstation.
 The keyboard cable also extends